 Note that n, r and d may all be comparable in size.
-Further, Theorem 1.3 implies Theorem 1.1 with a slightly better bound on the colour-bias.
+Hence Theorem 1.3 implies Theorem 1.1 (with a slightly better bound on the colour-bias).
 In the following section we give constructions that show Theorem 1.3 is best possible; that is, there are n-vertex graphs G with minimum degree $\delta(G) = (1/2 + 1/2r)n$ such that for some r-colouring of E(G), every Hamilton cycle in G uses precisely n/r edges of each colour.
-The proof of Theorem 1.3 is constructive, producing the d-unbalanced Hamilton cycle in time polynomial in n.